kjolley/BIGSdb_documentation/dbase_setup.rst

     of the group followed by a colon (:) followed by a comma-separated list of fields to group, e.g. identifiers:id,strain,other_name.

+* genepresence_record_limit

+  * Overrides the record number limit (isolates x loci) for the Gene Presence plugin.
+Default: 500000 (this can also be set globally in bigsdb.conf).

+* genepresence_taxa_limit

+  * Overrides the isolate limit for the Gene Presence plugin.
+    Default: 10000 (this can also be set globally in bigsdb.conf).

 * GenomeComparator

   * Enable Genome Comparator plugin: either 'yes' or 'no'.
 If no value is set